dciancu/unifi-protect-unvr-docker-arm64/README.md

 ```

 If running inside a VM, make sure to bridge its net adapter or forward ports from host to the VM.

+> [!IMPORTANT]
+> Disconnect the docker host from the internet during the initial console setup, else it will auto update and may
+> break the container.
+> Also remember to disable auto update of the console and applications in the console settings.
+> Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).
+> Protect requires at least 4 GB RAM in order to boot and run correctly.
+> It is recommended to only run Protect with no other services/images when running on limited hardware (like Raspberry Pi).

 ## Building